Adekxnle/introspec/README.md

 # introspec
-A website for a futuristic fashion brand
+Website for a fashion brand